mgdreamingstar/CarND-Behavioral-Cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 12-37).
+However, the Dropout layers are commented out for these layers actually make the model worse while it isn't overfitting.
+For relatively small epochs (under 20 epochs), it may not have overfitting problem, so I choose not to add the Dropout layers.

  The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning